lawrencemontaril/codes/README.md

-# codes
+# Code repository
-A collection of codes from my personal projects.
+A collection of codes from my small personal projects.